 whether an in-house or external valuer was involved, and

 the methods and significant assumptions applied in estimating the items’ current values.

+Authorities can choose to include the following narrative to explain the change in valuation regime from 2025/26:

-The financial statements shall disclose a summary of capital expenditure during the reporting period, including assets acquired under leases, analysed for each category of assets, together with the sources of finance and the actual capital financing requirement at the end of the reporting period measured in accordance with paragraph 90 of the Prudential Code.
+From 1 April 2025, the Code of Practice on Local Authority Accounting in the United Kingdom (the Code) requirements changed in respect of revaluations of property, plant and equipment.
+Where authorities do not have a rolling programme of revaluations in place and/or the assets are not non-property assets subject to indexation, authorities revalue their assets every five years with annual indexation applied to assets during the four intervening years.
+In extremely rare circumstances where no index is available, authorities do not revalue these assets more frequently than every three years.The financial statements shall disclose a summary of capital expenditure during the reporting period, including assets acquired under leases, analysed for each category of assets, together with the sources of finance and the actual capital financing requirement at the end of the reporting period measured in accordance with paragraph 90 of the Prudential Code.

 Where a local authority decides not to report gross cost and accumulated depreciation because information does not faithfully represent the required information for infrastructure assets, the disclosure note on property, plant and equipment shall include the following statement: